 A bachelor’s degree in Central American Studies presents an opportunity to explore, critically examine and understand the diversity of human interests, and it develops a network of Central American specialists.
 The degree offers knowledge that enhances local, regional and transborder experiences, which include politics, nonprofit organizing, education, social counseling, journalism, justice studies and immigration, indigenous rights, medicine, business and entrepreneurship, gender studies, arts, entertainment and film.
 Completing a major, double major or a minor in Central American Studies is also an excellent opportunity to explore advanced graduate careers.

 Clubs and Societies

-The Central American United Student Association (CAUSA) strives for the growing Central American community in the U.S. to succeed in the world of higher education and to prepare an influential vanguard of future leaders who will impact the changing global, political and economic arenas.
-CAUSA’s objective also is to raise and promote awareness of the Central American community at CSUN and in the Los Angeles area.
-As a result, the Department of Central American Studies works in collaboration with CAUSA in the organization of events and community programs.
-CAUSA maintains a collaborative partnership with other sister organizations on and off campus, works on student recruitment and community support, and plays a significant role in the formation of student leadership.
+The Central American student organizations CAUSA (Central American United Student Association) and TECUS (Transborder Experiences of Central American University Students) strive for the growing Central American community in the United States to succeed in the world of higher education and to prepare an influential vanguard of future leaders who will impact the changing global, political and economic arenas.
+Their objective is also to raise and promote awareness of the Central American community at CSUN, in the Los Angeles area and the Mesoamerican region.
+The student organizations maintain a collaborative partnership with other sister organizations on and off campus, work on student recruitment and community support, and play a significant role in the formation of student leadership.

 Central American Research and Policy Institute (CARPI)

-The Central American Research and Policy Institute (CARPI) was established in 2001 for the purpose of developing research, policy and knowledge supporting the socioeconomic, cultural and civic development of the transnational Central American community in the U.S. and Central America.
-Policy development and academic research include issues of common concern such as immigration, civil society, economic development and cultural identity of Central Americans.
+The Central American Research and Policy Institute (CARPI) was established in 2001 for the purpose of developing research, policy and knowledge supporting the socioeconomic, cultural and civic development of the transnational Central American community in the United States and Central America.
+Policy development and academic research include issues of common concern, such as immigration, civil society, economic development and cultural identity of Central Americans.
 The research sponsored by CARPI is: